-Create a custom filter chain
+Create a user-defined filter chain

-You can create a custom filter chain to refine your analysis results in Ion Reporter™ Software.
+You can create a user-defined filter chain to refine analysis results in Ion Reporter™ Software.
 A filter chain is a set of filters that can be applied to the variants identified in an analysis that are used to narrow the analysis results to only the variants of interest.
-After you create a custom filter chain, you can associate the filter chain with an Ion Reporter™ Software analysis workflow when you create or edit the analysis workflow.
+After you create a user-defined filter chain, you can associate the filter chain with an Ion Reporter™ Software analysis workflow when you create or edit the analysis workflow.
 You can also apply the filter chain to analysis results.

 IMPORTANT!
 If using a single filter with a NOT operator, do not use a parenthesis.
 If parenthesis is used, the filter chain can be saved but an error occurs when applying the filter chain in analyses results.
 For example, use NOT Filtered Coverage instead of NOT (Filtered Coverage).